A hereditarily indecomposable Banach space with rich spreading model structure: Introduction

 The above proposition yields that there exists a strictly singular operator $S:\X\rightarrow\X$ with $S(x_n) = x_n - y_n$ and $S(y_n) = x_n - y_n$ (see \cite{ADT}).
 As is explained in \cite{FR}, the sequences $\{x_n\}_n$, $\{y_n\}_n$ are equivalent.
 It is also easy to see that $I-S$ is an isomorphism, satisfying the conclusion of the above theorem.

 Every operator in the space $\X$ is of the form $T = \la I + S$ with $S$ strictly singular.
 We recall that one of the main properties of the space in \cite{AM}, is that the composition of any three strictly singular operators is a compact one.
-It is show that the space $\X$ fails such a property, by proving that in any block subspace there exists a strictly singular operator, which is not polynomially compact.
+It is shown that the space $\X$ fails such a property, by proving that in any block subspace there exists a strictly singular operator, which is not polynomially compact.
 The proof of this result is directly linked to the variety of spreading models appearing in every block subspace of $\X$.

 The paper is organized as follows.
-The first section is devoted to the definition of the norming set $W$ of the space $\X$, a brief discussion is also included concerning the role of its ingredients.
-The second section concerns some basic norm evaluations on special convex combinations, which are identical to the corresponding estimates from \cite{AM}.
-The third section introduces the definition of the $\al, \be$ indices, which are defined in the same manner as in \cite{AM} and related results.
-In the fourth section, a combinatorial result is stated and proven and it is used in the fifth section to establish the existence of $c_0$ spreading models.
-In the sixth section the structure of the spreading models of the space $\X$ is studied.
-In the seventh and final section it is proven that the space is sequentially minimal, it is not tight by range it admits strictly singular non polynomially compact operators.
+In the first section basic notions used throughout the paper are introduced.
+The second section is devoted to the definition of the norming set $W$ of the space $\X$, a brief discussion is also included concerning the role of its ingredients.
+The third section concerns some basic norm evaluations on special convex combinations, which are identical to the corresponding estimates from \cite{AM}.
+The fourth section introduces the definition of the $\al, \be$ indices, which are defined in the same manner as in \cite{AM} and related results.
+In the fifth section, a combinatorial result is stated and proven and it is used in the sixth section to establish the existence of $c_0$ spreading models.
+In the seventh section the structure of the spreading models of the space $\X$ is studied.
+In the eighth and final section it is proven that the space is sequentially minimal, it is not tight by range and it admits strictly singular non polynomially compact operators.